maartene/AoC2024/Day10/NOTES.md

 ## 🍅 Pomodoro 2
 - ✅ first pass at counting distinct routes
 - ✅ Refactor map parsing to return an [Int?]
+- ✅ Make the example input pass
+- ⚠️ Lets get that second star ⭐️⭐️